- Products & Solutions

 Hexavalent Chromium is the most toxic form of chromium.

-The Occupational Safety & Health Administration (OSHA) has defined two levels of exposure for hexavalent chromium.
-The new Permissible Exposure Level (PEL) for hexavalent chromium is 5 µg/m3 in an 8-hr shift.
-This PEL of 5 µg/m3 was reduced from 52 ug/m3.
+The Occupational Safety & Health Administration (OSHA) has defined two levels of exposure for hexavalent chromium: a Permissible Exposure Limit (PEL) and an Action Level (AL).
+The current PEL for hexavalent chromium is 5 µg/m3 for a single employee over an 8-hr shift.
+This PEL of 5 µg/m3 was reduced from the previous standard of 52 µg/m3.
 A factor of 10!

-The second level is called the Action Level (AL) at 2.5 µg/m3.
-This is where employers are required to take specific actions, and failure to take these actions may result in penalties.
+The second exposure limit is called the Action Level (AL) which is currently at 2.5 µg/m3.
+This is the concentration of airborne Cr(VI) present in a work environment and calculated as an 8-hour time-weighted average (TWA).
+At either of these levels, employers are required to take specific actions, and failure to take these actions may result in penalties.

-Some of the industrial processes that can produce hexavalent chromium include:
+There are a variety of industrial processes that can produce hexavalent chromium.
+Some of these include:

-Important Clarification Points: In your facility, you may be producing a dust, fume or mist that contains hexavalent chromium.
-It is important to realize hexavalent chromium has its own threshold limit value (TLV) that may be lower than other components present as airborne contaminants.
+Important Clarification Points: In your facility, you may be producing a dust, fume, or mist that contains hexavalent chromium.
+It is important to realize hexavalent chromium has its own recommended threshold limit value (TLV) as established by the American Conference of Industrial Hygienists (ACGIH), and that this value may be lower than other components present as airborne contaminants.

-Remember that hexavalent chromium is usually only a percentage of the dust fume and mist generated, and other processes will produce fume containing small amounts of hexavalent chromium.
+Because hexavalent chromium is usually only a percentage of the dust fume and mist generated from a process, it may be worth investigating the percent contribution of Cr(VI) verse other materials in the airstream.
 Be advised it is entirely possible that one could exceed the TLV for hexavalent chromium while staying under the TLV for other fumes given off.

 Typical particle sizes produced of the material containing hexavalent chromium differ by process and application.